 The continental plate reconstruction model is built using GPlates software (freeware) for obtaining the best possible fit between plate boundaries before the opening of the NE Atlantic.
 The results from the reconstruction is ideal for integrating geological and geophysical data to evaluate the hydrocarbon potential of the outer Vøring, Møre and SW Barents Sea basins, and the conjugate East Greenland margin.

-The reconstructed structure map at NE Atlantic pre break-up time is the result of the integrated interpretation of SGM (seismic, gravity, and magnetic) data.
+The reconstructed map at pre break-up time is the result of the integrated interpretation of SGM (seismic, gravity, and magnetic) data.